-Portions of the Fowler Beach area of Prime Hook National Wildlife Refuge, 11978 Turkle Pond Road, Milton, which includes the bay beach, dunes and back-barrier portions, will close beginning March 26 for the benefit of federally- and state-protected beach-nesting and migratory shorebirds, including red knot, piping plovers, oystercatchers, least
+Portions of the Fowler Beach area of Prime Hook National Wildlife Refuge, which includes the bay beach, dunes and back-barrier portions, will close beginning March 1 for the benefit of federally- and state-protected beachnesting and migratory shorebirds, including red knot, piping plovers, oystercatchers, least terns and others.

-When visiting Prime Hook beaches during beach-nesting bird season, remember to obey all posted signs and barriers, keep your pets at home and remain at the water’s edge unless otherwise indicated via symbolic fencing.
+When visiting Prime Hook beaches during beach nesting bird season, obey all posted signs and barriers, keep pets at home and remain at the water’s edge unless otherwise indicated via symbolic fencing.

 For more, call 684-8419 or visit fws.gov/refuge/prime_hook.